All Episodes

 But here's the rub.

-They want to return the GOP to the majority, but the Democrats have pushed several bills they favor.
+They want to return the GOP to the majority, but the Democrats have pushed several bills they favor, and more importantly, that their constituents, mostly from the upper Midwest and the Northeast, want them to support.

-Moderate Republicans have insisted for years that they've had to cast votes that might run contrary to their traditional Republican districts if they want to get re-elected.
+Moderate Republicans have insisted for years that they've had to cast votes that might run contrary to their traditional Republican districts if they want to get reelected.

 And they can point to the losses of senior members like Nancy Johnson from Connecticut last year to back up their arguments.

-Ray Lahood, Illinois, a member of the Tuesday group, said it was pointed out that we could have beaten back that bill.
+Rayla Hood, Illinois, a member of the Tuesday group, said, it was pointed out that we could have beaten back that bill.

-This is uh gasoline price gouging bill.
+This is a gasoline price gouging bill.

 It was pointed out we could have beaten back that bill if we had voted a different way.